eclipse-archived/golo-lang/backlog.markdown

     ```
     let result = match {
-      when (n instanceof Integer) and (n < 100) return "An integer below 100"
+      when (n oftype Integer) and (n < 100) return "An integer below 100"
-      when (n instanceof Integer)               return "An integer"
+      when (n oftype Integer)               return "An integer"
-      when n instanceof String                  return "A string: #{n}"
+      when n oftype String                  return "A string: #{n}"
       otherwise                             return "I have no idea"
     }
     ```